Asymptotically (un)safe scattering amplitudes from scratch: a deep dive into the IR jungle: Conclusion and outlook

 If these lessons indeed hold true generally, future investigations that aim to investigate the physical limit $k\to0$ in theories that contain gravity need to maintain a functional dependence on either momentum, curvature, or fields (or even combinations thereof), otherwise they risk making qualitatively or quantitatively wrong predictions. \ac{RG} improvement is not a valid simplification technique, since at least in our case it failed qualitatively to represent the momentum dependence.

 To gain a more reliable understanding of scattering processes in Asymptotic Safety, it is clearly mandatory to improve the approximation and to discuss other matter content that is more realistic.
-While the momentum dependence of propagators is by now under control~\cite{Christiansen:2012rx, Codello:2013fpa, Christiansen:2014raa, Meibohm:2015twa, Knorr:2019atm, Bosma:2019aiu, Bonanno:2021squ, Knorr:2021niv, Fehre:2021eob, Knorr:2023usb, Pastor-Gutierrez:2024sbt, Kher:2025rve, Pawlowski:2025etp}, less is known about interaction vertices~\cite{Christiansen:2015rva, Denz:2016qks, Christiansen:2017cxa, Knorr:2017fus, Eichhorn:2018akn, Eichhorn:2018ydy, Eichhorn:2018nda, deBrito:2025nog}.
+While the momentum dependence of propagators is by now under control~\cite{Christiansen:2012rx, Codello:2013fpa, Christiansen:2014raa, Meibohm:2015twa, Knorr:2019atm, Bosma:2019aiu, Bonanno:2021squ, Knorr:2021niv, Fehre:2021eob, Knorr:2023usb, Pastor-Gutierrez:2024sbt, Kher:2025rve, Pawlowski:2025etp}, less is known about interaction vertices~\cite{Christiansen:2015rva, Denz:2016qks, Christiansen:2017cxa, Knorr:2017fus, Eichhorn:2018akn, Eichhorn:2018ydy, Eichhorn:2018nda, deBrito:2025nog}, for recent progress on the scalar-scalar-graviton vertex see~\cite{Chiesa:2026tlz}.
 Resolving their momentum dependence is crucial not only to establish physical Asymptotic Safety, but also to understand whether the theory is unitary and causal.
 Moreover, matter fluctuations have to be taken into account.
 Another restriction that needs to be lifted is that of using a flat background.
 It seems reasonable to expect that some of the problems of massless theories disappear when curvature dependence is included, whenever the curvature acts as an effective mass for the massless fluctuations.

 A different handle on unitarity and causality could come from positivity and causality bounds derived within \ac{EFT}~\cite{deRham:2022hpx}.
 Standard implementations however rely on the physics that has been integrated out to have a mass gap, so they are strictly speaking inapplicable in their original form, as has been noted several times, see \eg{}~\cite{Alberte:2020jsk, Herrero-Valea:2020wxz, Alberte:2021dnj, Knorr:2024yiu, Eichhorn:2024wba}.
 Our results re-emphasise the need to extend these bounds to properly include massless quantum fluctuations.